Sunset (1988 film): Historical context

 Mix also deals with his personal story, dismissing much of the conjecture about his origins, yet showing some of the bravado and derring-do that characterized his screen career.
 He compared himself as a "movie star cowboy" to the made-up heroics of Buffalo Bill Cody.
 His skills as a horseman, however, were faithfully derived from an early life as a cowboy; the impresario personality came later.

+The film did contain some historical inaccuracies.
+The film features Earp (James Garner) attending the 1st Academy Awards, which took place on May 16, 1929.
+Historically, Wyatt Earp died on January 13, 1929 (at the age of 80).
+He was ill prior to his death.
+The film omits any mention of Josephine Marcus, who had been Earp's common law wife for over twenty-five years at the time of his death.
+In 1929, she lived in Los Angeles with Earp.